 Quote of the Week

-- An Email Away - If you have any concerns about the well being of your child, I am an email away.
-Please do not hesitate to contact me at firstname.lastname@example.org.
+An Email Away - I hope you and your family are safe and healthy during these difficult times.
+If you have any concerns about the well being of your child, I am an email away.
+Please do not hesitate to contact me at email@example.com.

 Positive Relations and why it matters